 - Mordac, the preventer of information services, once inverted this trope by changing Dilbert's password to the entire text of The Da Vinci Code minus the parts he didn't believe.
 The Pointy-Haired Boss is also bad at picking passwords◊.

 - PHB is also confused by the fact that the computer always displays his passwords as a row of asterisks.
-Somebody suggests that he should use a row of asterisks as his password so he doesn't forget it.
+Dogbert suggests that he change his password to 4 asterisks.
+PHB hopes he doesn't forget said password.